 1. Donut cake

 We’ll kick it off with donut cakes.
 This is a case of simply using a food in a new way, and the only skill it requires on your end is plating.
 How your cake stacks up is entirely at your discretion.
 If you have a tiered cake stand, you can fan the donut around the various levels, like My Juice Cup did.
-Without a cake stand, you can make a pyramid out of your donut, like the picture shows.
-Vertical stacks can also be created, using toothpicks to help keep your donut in place.
+Without a cake stand, you can still make a pyramid out of your donuts, or vertical stacks, using toothpicks to help keep your donuts in place.
 Another trick is to use dabs of icing as “glue” for structural purposes.